Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - `IotHubServiceClient.Query.CreateAsync<T>(...)` is now async.
   - Call `QueryResponse<T>.MoveNextAsync()` in a loop (end when it returns `false`) and access `QueryResponse<T>.Current`.
 - `JobProperties` properties that hold Azure Storage SAS URIs are now of type `System.Uri` instead of `string`.
+- `JobProperties` has been split into several classes with only the necessary properties for the specified operation.
+  - See `ExportJobProperties`, `ImportJobProperties`, and `IotHubJobResponse`.

 #### Notable additions